-Telluride home segment is starting the year fairly strongly with four homes sold in the first quarter.
+Telluride home segment is starting the year fairly strongly with five homes sold through April.
+However only one home is currently under contract.
 In recent years, the most highly sought after price point for condos in Telluride has been units under $1.5 million.
 Today, there is very limited inventory in that price segment which may significantly restrict the total number of sales for the segment in 2019.
 Depleting inventories of lots not yet developed has inevitably sent this segment toward a general downward trend in terms of number of units sold.

 Four homes sold in the Mountain Village during the first four months of 2019 with only one additional home under contract.
 During the same period in 2018 nine homes were either sold or under contract.
 This lack of home sales in Mountain Village is a real flag for the segment.
 Notably, nearly half of the 57 homes currently on the market have an asking price of over $5 million.
 The declining inventory of condos in Mountain Village with asking prices less than $2 million inevitably lead to a pull back compared to last year’s sales.
 Through April, this year has 21 condos sold or under contract compared to 31 in 2019.
 One lot sold in the Mountain Village so far this year.